planetfederal/qgis-plugin-repos/docker-plugins-xml/services-conf/resources/ssl-custom-cert/README.md

 ## Adding your SSL custom certificate

-Set the environment variable in `docker-compose.env`:
+Set the environment variable in `~/.docker-compose-plugins-xml.env`:

     export SSL_CUSTOM_CERT=1

-Place your server's certificate chain and private key in this directory, and name them exactly:
+Place your server's certificate chain and private key in your HOME directory, then name them exactly (note dot at beginning):

-- `qgisrepo-server.crt`
+- `.qgisrepo-server.crt`
-- `qgisrepo-server.key`
+- `.qgisrepo-server.key`

 Note: the `.crt` file should contain, in the following order: